Health Plan of Nevada sells the best cheap health insurance in Nevada. Silver plans start at $380 per month before discounts.

 Health Plan of Nevada has the best private health insurance for most people in Nevada.

-Health Plan of Nevada has a high 4 out of 5-star rating from HealthCare.gov.
+Health Plan of Nevada has a good 3-out-of-5-star rating from HealthCare.gov.
 Star ratings measure customer satisfaction and plan quality and management.

 Health Plan of Nevada also gets far fewer complaints than an average company its size.